rosexw/LearningPHP/readme.md

 https://www.youtube.com/watch?v=ZdP0KM49IVk
 My tests for this tutorial is in the learning folder.

-Original Wordpress folder consists of files from the Wordpress installation, but is not needed for this activity.

 This is an exercise to learn to code PHP with MySQL.
 It allows users to view a database of cars, edit/delete certain cars with restrictions, and add new entries.

 How to run it: